mikebway/k8s-istio-poc/docs/README.md

    X-Forwarded-Proto: [http]
    X-Request-Id: [90ee77dd-0395-42be-8148-bcc766f0f246]
    ```
+   In addition, an `authtest-request` cookie will be set, containing the path requested and the count of requests
+   handled.

 2. Repeating with different URL paths (other than `/login` and `/logout`) will show the `Path:` value changing the
    to match and the `Count:` value increasing, i.e. the count of times that the [authtest](../authtest) service
    has responded to a request.